suzuki-shunsuke/github-comment/README.md

   * TemplateKey
 * Vars

-In case of `exec` command, in addition to variables of `post` command,
+In addition to above variables, we can use the following variables in case of `exec` command.

 * Command
   * ExitCode